fetchai/agents-aea/docs/acn-internals.md

 3. an output queue, which is processed by an output coroutine and routed to the next peer.

-### ACN middle
+### ACN Envelope Routing

-In this section, we describe the interaction between peers.
+In this section, we describe the interaction between peers when it comes to envelope routing.

 Assume an envelope arrives from an agent to peer `DHTPeer1`, i.e. `DHTPeer1` is the first hop